joefiorini/grunt-es6-module-transpiler/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+10/07/2013 v0.5.0 - Support for v0.3.0 of es6-module-transpiler; removes transpile:enable task as the feature no longer exists
 07/09/2013 v0.4.1 - Improved windows support when using amd
 07/09/2013 v0.4.0 - Update to v0.2.0 of es6-module-transpiler for new syntax support
 05/28/2013 v0.3.0 - Add callback for dynamically specifying AMD modulename